camunda/camunda-docs-manual/content/webapps/cockpit/bpmn/process-history-views.md

 In the history view of the process instance you see instance-specific information.
 On the left side of the screen, a [filter][process-definition-view-filter] can be applied and you have the option of selecting to only see process instances in specific states.
 Running, completed and canceled process instances can be viewed as well as task-specific activity states.

-You can access various information regarding the specific instance by selecting the applicable tab at the bottom of the screen:
+You can access various information regarding the specific instance by selecting the applicable tab at the bottom of the screen.
+Furthermore, you can maximize the diagram view or the detailed information panel by clicking on the <button class="btn btn-xs"><i class="glyphicon glyphicon-resize-full"></i></button> button, respectively the <button class="btn btn-xs"><i class="glyphicon glyphicon-menu-up"></i></button> button, at the bottom left of the diagram view.

 **Audit Log**
 In the Audit Log you can find a detailed overview of the activities that took place within the process instance, including start time, end time, activity instance ID and the current state.